caktus/guidebook/docs/RDS.md

 and pay special attention to [Appendix: Common DBA Tasks for PostgreSQL](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html).

-It\'ll save you a lot of headaches in the long run.
+It'll save you a lot of headaches in the long run.

 ### Postgres on RDS

 The master user that RDS gives you is *not* a Postgres superuser.
-Though it has a lot of permissions, there are a few things that you just won\'t be able to do quite the way you could if you were a superuser.
+Though it has a lot of permissions, there are a few things that you just won't be able to do quite the way you could if you were a superuser.

-In the examples below, for readability I\'m omitting most of the common arguments to specify where the Postgres server is, what the database name is, etc. You can set some environment variables to use as defaults for things:
+In the examples below, for readability I'm omitting most of the common arguments to specify where the Postgres server is, what the database name is, etc. You can set some environment variables to use as defaults for things: